archevel/libre-vtt/README.md

 The connection process works as follows:

 1.  **Initial Connection (GM to Player)**:
-    - The GM starts a session and generates a unique invite link.
+    - The GM starts a session and generates a unique invite link from the menu.
     - The GM sends this link to a Player.
     - The Player opens the link, which contains the GM's connection offer.
 The Player's browser automatically generates an answer.
     - The Player copies this answer and sends it back to the GM (e.g., via a messaging app).